Gokul-Ga/Conways-Game-of-Life-/README.md

 # Conway's Game of Life

-Conway's Game of Life is a cellular automaton that demonstrates the evolution of cells based on a set of rules.
+Conway's Game of Life is a cellular automation that demonstrates the evolution of cells based on a set of rules.
 This project implements the Game of Life using React and Material-UI.

 ## Table of Contents